raydelvecchio/aiff-rust/README.md

                 * The offest from the start of the sound data to the beginning of first sound sample
             * 4 bytes: Block size
             * Remaining: Audio data
+                * Audio data is stored, for each channel (if any) in an interleaved format
+                * Left channel frame 1, right channel frame 1, left channel frame 2, right channel frame 2
 * Spotify API features:
     * Acousticness: Calculated using spectral centroids.
 Higher values indicate more acoustic sound.
     * Danceability: Derived from zero crossing rate.
 Reflects rhythm stability and beat strength.